My account - online forms

 Before granting a licence we, as the local authority, will consider the application and must be satisfied that:

-- That it is not contrary to the public interest to grant the application, on the grounds of safety, nuisance or otherwise.
+That it is not contrary to the public interest to grant the application, on the grounds of public safety, public nuisance or otherwise.

 A licence may be approved or refused by the Licensing authority, the grant of a licence is discretionary.